NeXoS355/booklist/README.md

 Features:

 - Add Books with author, title, series info
-- add Remarks to specif Books
+- add Remarks to specific Books
 - keep track of borrowed books
 - declare if it is a physical copy or an ebook
-- get Book Cover, Description and other Infos via GoogleBooks API
+- get Book Cover, Long Descriptions and other Infos via GoogleBooks API
-- search your Books with fulltext, author or series
+- filter your list via author, series or search with fulltext
 - export your list to an csv file
 - add Books to your Wishlist